Nick Madrigal Player Props: Cubs vs. Athletics

 Nick Madrigal At The Plate

-- Madrigal enters this game on a five-game hitting streak.
-In his last outings, he's hitting .333.
+- Madrigal enters this game on a six-game hitting streak.
+In his last outings, he's hitting .300.

-- Madrigal has picked up a hit in five games this year (55.6%), including one multi-hit game.

-- In nine games played this season, he has not gone deep.
+- In six of 10 games this year, Madrigal has had at least one hit, including one game with multiple hits.

-- Madrigal has driven in a run in one game this year.
+- Madrigal has driven in a run in one game this season.

 - He has scored a run in two games this year, and had multiple runs in one of those games.